 Year 10 students create a range of texts whose purposes may be aesthetic, imaginative, reflective, informative, persuasive, analytical and/or critical.
-They produce transformative poetry and implement gothic tropes to produce their own unique narratives.
+They produce Ekphrastic poetry and implement gothic tropes to produce their own unique narratives.
 They select and experiment with text structures to organise, develop and link ideas and representations.
 Students select, vary and experiment with language features including literary devices and experiment with multimodal features.

-Assessment Type 1: Responding to Texts (50%) Assessment Type 2: Creating Texts (50%)
+Assessment Type 1: Responding to Texts (40%)

+Assessment Type 2: Creating Texts (50%)

+Assessment Type 3: Critical Reading Exam (10%)